rbaltasar/super_lamp_network/README.md

 5. Alexa control
 For what I have tested and implemented, it is possible to say:
-# Alexa, switch the lamps ON/OFF (this is also useful to exit music mode without using the Dashboard).
+* Alexa, switch the lamps ON/OFF (this is also useful to exit music mode without using the Dashboard).
-# Alexa, switch ON music mode.
+* Alexa, switch ON music mode.
 This will set the lamps in "Bars Color" mode, with "Energy" method and a pre-defined configuration parameters that are ready to start immediately displaying the effects with no further configuration.
-# Alexa, set the lamp to color X.
+* Alexa, set the lamp to color X.
-# Alexa, set the lamp to intensity X%.
+* Alexa, set the lamp to intensity X%.

 ## Demo

+## Future improvements
+* Remove hard-coded logic from Node-Red: create system description file where the MAC-ID mapping is described, lamp names, Alive communication delays...